Mermade/shins/README.md

 Setting `inline` to `true` will inline all page resources (except resources referenced via CSS, such as fonts) to output html.
 This way HTML can be used stand-alone, without needing any other resources.
 It will also set `minify` to `true`.

 Set `logo` path to add your custom logo as absolute path or path relative to process working directory.
 If `inline` option is on image will be inlined, else it will be copied to `source/images` directory and included via `src` image attribute.

+Set `logo-url` if you want the logo image to link to a webpage.

 ### CLI usage via api2html (third-party)